mukeshgollen/NLPlay-with-transformers/README.md

 # NLPlay-with-transformers

 Week 1 :
-it introduced us to the field of nlp
+Introduction to the field of Natural Language Processeing We also looked at various advancements in the past few years in the field.

+**Basic- text Preprocessing**